cgsimmons/awesome_answers/README.md

 rails db:setup
 rails s
 ```
-**Note:** If you don't want to use faker to seed the app, replace 'rails db:setup with the commands below:'
+**Note:** If you don't want to use faker to seed the app, replace 'rails db:setup' with the commands below:

 ```bash
 rails db:create